tmiw/ezDV/README.md

 (no soldering required).
 These parts consist of a [3.5mm splitter](https://www.amazon.com/Headphone-Splitter-KOOPAO-Microphone-Earphones/dp/B084V3TRTV/ref=sr_1_3?crid=2V0WV9A8JJMW9&keywords=headset%2Bsplitter&qid=1671701520&sprefix=headset%2Bsplitte%2Caps%2C136&sr=8-3&th=1) and a [3.5mm TRRS cable](https://www.amazon.com/gp/product/B07PJW6RQ7/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
 The microphone connector on the splitter should be plugged into PHONES on the KX3 while the speaker connector should be plugged into MIC.

+Once you've built or purchased an interface cable, you should plug this cable into the 3.5mm jack on the left hand side of the ezDV board (when looking upward).
+There is also silkscreen labeling on the back of the board corresponding to the location of the radio jack.

+### Radios with Wi-Fi support

+If you have a radio that is capable of remote network access, you can configure ezDV to connect to the radio over Wi-Fi.
+Currently this is supported only for the Icom IC-705.
+See "Web based configuration" below below for configuration instructions.

+## Using ezDV

+ezDV has four buttons on the left, in order from top to bottom:

+* PTT
+* Mode
+* Volume Up
+* Volume Down

+as well as four status LEDs on the right hand side (again from top to bottom):

+* PTT (red; on if transmitting)
+* Sync (green; on if ezDV can decode an incoming FreeDV signal)
+* Overload (red; on if the incoming RX/TX audio is clipping)
+* Network (blue; will blink if it has a network connection and will be solid if connected to the radio)

+To turn on ezDV, press and hold the Mode button for >= 1 second.
+All four LEDs on the right hand side of the board should light briefly and then extinguish.
+You will also hear "ANA" in Morse Code on your wired headset corresponding to analog passthrough mode.
+Holding this button again for >= 1 second will result in ezDV turning off (with "73" also being piped through the headset in Morse Code, corresponding to the well-known ham radio term for "goodbye").

+Pushing the Mode button briefly while in receive will cycle through the following modes:

+* FreeDV 700D ("700D" will beep in Morse code)
+* FreeDV 700E ("700E" will beep in Morse code)
+* FreeDV 1600 ("1600" will beep in Morse code)
+* Analog passthrough ("ANA" will beep in Morse code)

+Additionally, if you hold down PTT and then push Mode briefly, the voice keyer function will activate.
+This requires additional configuration to use (see "Web based configuration" below).

+The Volume Up and Down buttons adjust the receive and transmit audio depending on if the PTT button is also held.
+For best results, transmit audio should be adjusted while in 700D/700E/1600 mode such that the ALC indicator on your radio is just barely showing (similar to how to configure data modes).

 ## License